sasjs/cli.sasjs.io/docs/request.md

 The `sasjs request` command enables developers to call SASjs web services from the commandline.

+<script id="asciicast-MwkNw7DFXPoxVvUVXBwpsNUji" src="https://asciinema.org/a/MwkNw7DFXPoxVvUVXBwpsNUji.js" async></script>

 ## Prerequisites
 Before using this command, you will need to [install](/installation) the SASJS CLI and add a deployment [target](/add).

 ## sasjs request

 This will create a session and execute the relevant SAS service.
-The output will be returned as a file in the current directory.
+The output will be returned as a file in the current directory (`output.json`).

 ### Syntax